pglen/pyvserv/README.md

  &nbsp; The proof of work is a modest 3 generations deep.
 This can be calculated with an everyday desktop in one - to - three seconds.
 Even though this looks like a small amount, it adds up if one wants to re-generate (fake) a whole chain.
-Additionally, the check sum the link sum and proof of work interact, changing one will effect the other.
+Additionally, the check sum, the link sum, and proof of work interact, changing one will effect the other.
 This way a sum verification and link verification and the proof of work verification together create an ironclad safety solution.

-Written by Peter Glen, 2022, 2023
+Written by Peter Glen, 2022, 2023, 2024
 Released under MIT License (MIT)

 // EOF